 Introduces feminism as a lens of analysis; gender, sexuality, and other social categories as social constructs; sexism, heterosexism, and other social systems as systems of oppression; and intersectionality as a lens of analysis.
 Topics of the course will vary based on the instructor.
 (D)

 Provides an interdisciplinary grounding in the foundations of queer culture and studies, with a critical interrogation of sex, gender, sexuality, pleasure, and embodiment in popular culture, literature, health, science, and politics.
-(CD)
+(CD, POR)

 WGS 224.
 Readings in Queer Theology.
 (1.5 h)